Raccoon Removal Company Near You

 The Humane Society suggests playing a recording of a talk show to keep raccoons from your yard, and others suggest motion-activated lights keep raccoons at bay.
 Most raccoon repellents are ineffective.
 Raccoons come to your yard and home to meet the basics of life, food, water, and shelter.
 Eliminate or block these amenities and raccoon activity in your yard should decrease.

 After you have claimed victory in your war against raccoons, you will surely do everything possible to avoid eyes glowing at you from the depths of your attic.
 The only way to effectively prevent raccoons, or other critters, from nesting in your home, is to seal up every entry hole.
 Raccoons can pry off and bend many building materials.
 If they find a hole about 3” in diameter, they can scratch around it to make it large enough to pull their body through.
 Rats, mice, and squirrels, however, can fit through holes the size of a dime.
 Aim for sealing the smallest of holes.
 The more thorough and detailed that you seal your home, the greater prevention you afford against an array of critters.

 This is an ideal time to properly seal against insects, rodents, bats, and raccoons.
 You can use hardware cloth, sheet metal, copper or aluminum wire mesh, or steel wool.

 - Plug or repair any cracks in the foundation, walls, and basement

 - Seal holes around pipes that lead to appliances

 - Install a heavy-duty steel chimney cap over the chimney

 Nextgen Pest Solutions Racoon Removal

-Racoons are increasing in numbers in cities and in more rural areas.
-Racoons are perfectly comfortable living in proximity to humans, and their unique abilities can create unusual scenarios!
-Although we appreciate racoons for their clever problem solving skills and cute little banded faces, we should always remember they are a wild animal.
+Raccoons are increasing in numbers in cities and more rural areas.
+Raccoons are perfectly comfortable living in proximity to humans, and their unique abilities can create unusual scenarios!
+Although we appreciate raccoons for their clever problem-solving skills and cute little banded faces, we should always remember they are wild animals.